 A delightful, single-storey detached cottage superbly situated in North Ballachulish among some of the most spectacular Highland scenery that Scotland has to offer.
 Providing comfortable accommodation throughout, this North Ballachulish cottage is ideal for families or friends who wish to explore this stunning area.
-All ground floor and with wonderful views along Loch Linnhe from the front facing rooms, this Ballachulish holiday home has three bedrooms, a fitted kitchen and a spacious sitting room from where those lovely views of the loch and mountains beyond can be seen.
+All ground floor and with wonderful views along Loch Linnhe from the front facing rooms, this Ballachulish holiday home has two bedrooms, a fitted kitchen, a snug and a spacious sitting room from where those lovely views of the loch and mountains beyond can be seen.
 Outside this Highland cottage is a front lawned garden with furniture, whilst the rear lawned garden looks inland over the owner’s croft to the mountains of Glencoe.
 Located in North Ballachulish, this Highland cottage is within easy walking distance of a petrol station, which also has a shop, and a hotel.
 Other amenities can be found three miles away in South Ballachulish with Fort William providing the full range of tourist facilities.
 With beautiful Loch Linnhe to one side and the spectacular grandeur of Glencoe to the other, this North Ballachulish cottage is the ideal base for a walking or cycling holiday.

 Oil central heating with electric fire.
 Electric oven and hob, microwave, fridge, freezer, washer/dryer, dishwasher, TV with Freeview, DVD, selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
 Off road parking for 2 cars.
 Lockable bike storage.
 Lawned gardens with furniture and BBQ.
 Sorry, no pets and no smoking.
 Shop 2 mins walk, hotel with bar 5 mins walk.
 Note: The A82 is situated at the foot of the front garden, therefore some road noise maybe heard.